BarthV/alertmanager-deadman-receiver/README.md

-# alertmanager-watchdog-receiver
+# alertmanager-deadman-notifier
-An alertmanager receiver that only create events when an previously known alert stops reporting.
+An alertmanager receiver that only create notifications & tickets when an previously known alert stops reporting.